 The wave of companies that enable Community-Led Growth are going to come from:

 - Community Data Analytics: Insight-mining, platform-agnostic software that integrates with all your community end points, and drives actionable workflows for your sales, success, support teams, product teams, etc. Mining for community data is a non-trivial problem, as there are dozens of sources to pull from, each with a large scale of data points, and where each user goes by a different name, has different types of behavior, and in many cases doesn’t communicate complete information.
 However it’s also a critical part of getting value from your community.
-The metrics you start tracking through these tools will be invaluable as you grow the channel.
+The metrics you start tracking through these tools will be invaluable as you grow these channels.
+New tools like Common Room, which came out of stealth at the end of March, have come onto the market to enable organizations to see, understand, and analyze insights from their community data across channels, so they can deepen relationships with the people in their communities in relevant, personal ways — and manage their communities more effectively — across platforms like Twitter, Slack, GitHub, Intercom, Discourse, Discord, and more.

 With great community comes great responsibility: companies must take an active role in making community engagement a part of their company culture and identity.
 Differentiating yourself across the many communities a user is likely to be a part of isn’t going to be easy, but it could make a serious impact on your GTM when managed effectively.